Why some footage doesn’t attract the viewer in spite of the interesting action in them, while others look magnificent even without a strong sense?

 How to apply to shots

-When you shoot a video, just turn on the grid function on your camera and place the key elements along the lines or in the intersections.
+When you shoot a video, just turn on the grid function on your camera and and place the key elements along the lines or in the intersections, the majority of the extra room should be in front of the subject with the vertical line running through their perceived center of mass.

 If you’re shooting a moving object, consider the direction of moving.
 Make sure the object has more space in front of it.